-There is a lot of interesting details in the reports.
-You can learn how many zoning permits were issued, how many fires were extinguished (hopefully all of them, eventually), and how many of the social services agencies work.
+There are a lot of interesting details in the reports.
+You can learn how many zoning permits were issued, how many fires were extinguished (hopefully all of them, eventually), and how some of the social services agencies work.
 Some of this won't interest you, but give everything a try.
 They're trying to report to you, after all.

-Use of the report at town meeting
+Use of the Report at Town Meeting

-The town report is obviously essential to a full appreciation of town meeting.
-You don't have to read the whole thing to recognize it doesn't answer all your questions.
-But it can certainly get you organized to form those questions and have them ready to go at town meeting time.
+The town report is obviously essential to a full appreciation of Town Meeting.
+You don't have to read the whole thing to recognize that it doesn't answer all your questions.
+But it can certainly get you organized to form those questions and have them ready to go at Town Meeting time.